MakiOmar/Woocommerce-Advanced-Reporting/DEPLOYMENT_CHECKLIST.md

 ### Nice to Have:
 - [ ] Load time <3s
 - [ ] No PHP notices/warnings
-- [ ] Performance better than v6.0
+- [ ] Performance optimized for v1.0.0
 - [ ] All 73 files refactored (currently 62)

 ---